isc-projects/stork/doc/man/stork-server.8.rst

 ``--rest-static-files-dir``
    Specifies the directory with static files for the UI. ``[$STORK_REST_STATIC_FILES_DIR]``

-Note that there is no argument for database password, as the command-line arguments can sometimes be seen by other users.
+Note that there is no argument for the database password, as the command-line arguments can sometimes be seen by other users.
 It can be passed using the ``STORK_DATABASE_PASSWORD`` variable.

 Mailing Lists and Support